 Step 5: Focus and reflect.

 Keep your budget in a visible place throughout the month to focus on your goals.
 If you put your budget in a binder and don’t reference it throughout the month, you are more likely to make unnecessary purchases.
 Track your spending throughout the month to make sure you are not overspending.
-At the end of the month, it is time to reflect over your purchases and expenses.
+At the end of the month, it is time to reflect on your purchases and expenses.
 Did you overspend in a certain category?
 Did you have a lot of money left over in another category?
 If so, make adjustments for next month.
 Read about 10 items that you might be missing in your budget HERE.
 Then, set new goals for the upcoming month.
 Do you want to make a large purchase or put extra money to savings?
 Write these goals down!